Installing Chunky

 Chunky only supports the following versions!
-If you need to pre-generate a world on any other version, reach out to our team and we'll be more than happy to help out!
+If you need to pre-generate a world on any other version, reach out to our team and we'll be more than happy you find alternatives that work for you!

 Supported Versions